Suchismita Maurya

 Suchismita Maurya is an Indian politician and a member of 17th Legislative Assembly of Majhawan, Uttar Pradesh of India.
 She represents the Majhawan constituency of Uttar Pradesh.
 She is a member of the Bharatiya Janata Party.
+In 2024 By-election in Majhawan Assembly constituency, she retained the seat to become a member of Uttar Pradesh Legislative Assembly for second term.

 Political career

 Maurya has been a member of the 17th Legislative Assembly of Uttar Pradesh.
-Since 2017, she has represented the Milak constituency and is a member of the BJP.
+Since 2017, she has represented the Majhawan Assembly constituency, and is a member of the BJP.